mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 So that’s why Buddha says, “Suffering begets selflessness.”
 Egolessness.

 Impermanence begets suffering, and suffering begets egolessness, naturally.
-That’s why Dogen Zenji says, if you want to have bodhi-mind, you have to observe very closely or contemplate impermanence: how transient the world is, how fragile human life is.
+That’s why Dōgen Zenji says, if you want to have bodhi-mind, you have to observe very closely or contemplate impermanence: how transient the world is, how fragile human life is.
 Because yesterday I mentioned, human beings always forget returning to the source of *samsara*, and are always stirring up the world created after second thought.
 So this is real suffering, constantly.

 That’s why Buddha gives sympathy to all human beings like this.
 Because human beings completely forget.
 That’s why Buddha’s teaching constantly [reminds you to return] to the source of the samsaric world: the source of reflection, source of discriminating mind.
 Anyway, let’s return.
 This is the teaching of the *Lotus Sutra*, the teaching of *Prajnaparamita*, the teaching of the *Vimalakirti Sutra*: let’s go back.